 - Logical Weakness: Since he requires his book to use abilities, this means that he can only use one hand to fight since the other has to hold the book.
 After gaining a new ability, called Double Face, he now can use both hands to fight, while still being capable of using the abilities.

 - Manly Tears: After confirming Uvogin's death, tears began falling from his eyes without him even realizing it.
 This is especially jarring and strange if you take into account that Nobunaga reacted the very same way.

-- Meaningful Name: Chrollo could mean one of two things: either black silk or black lolita.
+- Meaningful Name: Chrollo comes from the verb crollare, which in Italian means "to collapse" (crollo means "I collapse").
 Take one letter out of his last name and it's obvious what that name means.

 - Moral Myopia: A theme of the series as a whole, but one that especially applies to him.
-He's perfectly fine with the murder of dozens of innocent bystanders, but would sacrifice the entire world to protect his own team, especially after Character Development.
+He's perfectly fine with the murder of countless innocent bystanders but would sacrifice the entire world to protect his own team.

 - After his deathmatch with Hisoka, his failure to return Shalnark and Kortopi's abilities leave them sitting ducks against Hisoka when he decides to openly go to war against the entire troupe, killing both of them effortlessly.
 To be fair, though, Hisoka was considered to be dead by everyone after the fight, only having come back to life because of his exploitation of nen empowerment after death.

 - Chrollo was the one who actually gave Hisoka the idea of "nen becoming stronger after you die."
 Had he not bothered to explain his abilities, Hisoka would not have thought to try to make a last-second contract with his Nen to come back to life.